|

 They were calling themselves the “Amicus” club – amicus

 being Latin for “friend.
+The club was

 originally made up of teenagers who attended a Methodist church in